 WAC 173-446-380 Price ceiling units.
-(1) Immediately prior to each compliance deadline, in the event that no allowances remain in the allowance price containment reserve, ecology shall issue price ceiling units for sale at the ceiling price to covered and opt-in entities that do not have sufficient eligible compliance instruments in their holding and compliance accounts to meet their compliance obligations for that compliance deadline.
+(1) Immediately prior to the deadline for compliance for each compliance period, in the event that no allowances remain in the allowance price containment reserve, ecology shall issue price ceiling units for sale at the ceiling price to covered entities that do not have sufficient eligible compliance instruments in their holding and compliance accounts to meet their compliance obligations for that compliance deadline.

-- (2) Each price ceiling unit covers the compliance obligation for the emission of one metric ton of ${\rm CO}2{\rm e}$ . - (3) Only covered and opt-in entities that do not have sufficient eligible compliance instruments in their holding and compliance accounts to meet their requirements for the immediately upcoming compliance deadline may purchase price ceiling units.
-These covered and opt-in entities may purchase only the number of price ceiling units necessary to meet their compliance obligations for the next compliance deadline and must surrender those price ceiling units for compliance at the immediately upcoming compliance deadline.
+(2) Each price ceiling unit covers the compliance obligation for the emission of one metric ton of $CO_2e$ .

+(3) Only covered entities that do not have sufficient eligible compliance instruments in their holding and compliance accounts to meet their requirements for the immediately upcoming compliance period compliance obligation may purchase price ceiling units.
+These covered entities may purchase only the number of price ceiling units necessary to meet their compliance obligations for the upcoming compliance period deadline and must use those price ceiling units for compliance at the immediately upcoming compliance deadline.

 WAC 173-446-385 Price ceiling unit sales.
-(1) Price ceiling unit sales shall only be held between the last allowance price containment reserve auction before a compliance deadline and the compliance deadline itself.
+(1) Price ceiling unit sales shall only be held between the last allowance price containment reserve auction before the compliance deadline for a compliance period and the compliance period deadline itself.

-- (2) Price ceiling units shall be sold at the ceiling price. - (3) Price ceiling unit sales shall be held only if a covered entity or opt-in entity requests a price ceiling unit sale at least 10 days before the immediately upcoming compliance deadline. - (4) In a request for a price ceiling unit sale, the covered entity or opt-in entity must provide an accounting to ecology showing that it has insufficient compliance instruments to meet its compliance obligations for the immediately upcoming compliance deadline.
-This accounting must include any confirmed and finalized agreements to transfer compliance instruments to the covered or opt-in entity prior to the compliance deadline. - (5) Ecology shall review any requests and notify requesters of ecology's response. - (6) If ecology agrees to sell price ceiling units, ecology shall instruct the financial services administrator to begin to accept cash payment for purchases from price ceiling sales no earlier than 10 business days after the previous allowance price containment reserve auction and to cease accepting payments no later than seven business days thereafter. - (7) The financial services administrator will inform ecology of the amounts of payments received from covered entities no later than one business day after it ceases to accept payments. - (8) After a sale, ecology will transfer purchased price ceiling units directly to each purchaser's compliance account for retirement at the immediately upcoming compliance deadline.
+(2) Price ceiling units shall be sold at the ceiling price.

+(3) Price ceiling unit sales shall be held only if a covered entity requests a price ceiling unit sale at least 10 days before the immediately upcoming deadline for a compliance period.

+(4) In a request for a price ceiling unit sale, the covered entity must provide an accounting to ecology showing that it has insufficient compliance instruments to meet its compliance obligations for the immediately upcoming deadline for a compliance period.
+This accounting must include any confirmed and finalized agreements to transfer compliance instruments to the covered entity prior to the compliance deadline.

+(5) If the statutory conditions for the sale of price ceiling units outlined above are met, ecology shall instruct the financial services administrator to begin to accept cash payment for purchases from price ceiling sales no earlier than 10 business days after the previous allowance price containment reserve auction and to cease accepting payments no later than seven business days thereafter.

+(7) The financial services administrator will inform ecology of the amounts of payments received from covered entities no later than one business day after it ceases to accept payments.

+(8) After a sale, ecology will transfer purchased price ceiling units directly to each purchaser's compliance account for retirement at the immediately upcoming compliance deadline.